Events 2022: How disruption is influencing the development of leading B2B event brands

 So what really protects you is the authenticity, the relationships, the value of your onsite/community experience.

-And so this little post comes full circle: It’s already time to prepare for 2020 – already time to prepare for a landscape of technology that will help us and our competition (both known and unknown) to be the disrupters, to build highly responsive, dynamic and ‘sentient’ events.
+And so this little post comes full circle: It’s already time to prepare for 2022 – time to work how how to select and deploy technology that will help us and our competition (both known and unknown) to be the disrupters, to build highly responsive, dynamic and ‘sentient’ events.